menm/EPA1352-Lab/EPA1352-G14-A3/README.md

 This transport model runs based on a multiple files:

 ## Files
-The overall file is called "EPA1352-G14-A3", it must contain 3 folders:
+The overall file is called "EPA1352-G14-A3", it contain 3 important folders:

 The "model" folder with:
 * A3_model.py, see EPA1352-G14-A3/model/A3_model.py, which takes fully_cleaned_data.csv as an input file that